 To be eligible, you must meet all the following minimum requirements

-- Enrolled in the 11th grade at public Florida high school
+- Be enrolled at a public Florida high school

 - Earn to Learn FL™ may assess income at the household level by two methods: FAFSA Expected Family Contribution Scores (EFC) and comparing household income to our maximum income limits.

 - If you qualify based on your EFC score of 12,000 or less, your household size has already been determined by completing your FAFSA.
 If you qualify based on your household income, your household size is determined based on your tax return.